 - The appropriate fee, based on the type of structure or the total number of fixtures and appliances.
 Single family dwellings, townhouses and apartment units have a flat inclusive fee.
 Checks for fees should be made to the City of Harrisonburg.

-Provided that there are not any problems, insufficient information, or drawings, the plumbing permit will be issued at the time of application.
+In most cases, permit applications submitted before 3:00 p.m. may be inssued the same day.
 The permit is not valid until the permit fee has been paid, and the permit placard posted on the job site.

 Posting of Permit